oemunoz/Wikka-reveal-handler/Readme.md

 - We can change the background?

-> R: For now, is not, but on the follow release we gonna to allow to upload files for this in mind.
+> R: For now, is not, but on the follow release we gonna to allow to upload files with this in mind.

 - [ ] TODO: Create uploads directory.
 - [ ] TODO: Auto path images on the upload directory.